Service Coordination Guide for Families

 Clark County provides two ways for families to refer themselves for Family and Children First Service Coordination: Family Stability and Wraparound

 Family Stability - This multi-agency teams meets with the family to brainstorm different ways to meet the physical and emotional needs of families and then makes recommendations for the use of community resources.
 The team can also assist with resolving conflicts between child and family team members.

-Wrapround - This programs offer a wide range of supportive services to help families become more self-sufficient and better prepared to meet their child's needs.
-Wraparound is family centered and builds upon identified strengths within the family.
-Wraparound staff operate as part of the Wraparound Team, coordinating support services with other treatment providers.
+Service Coordination - This program offers a wide range of supportive services to help families become more self-sufficient and better prepared to meet their child's needs.
+Service Coordination is family centered and builds upon identified strengths within the family.
+Service Coordination staff operate as part of a team, coordinating support services with other treatment providers.

-Families receiving Service Coordination will be asked to complete the Clark County Family and Children First Council Consent for Release of Information form.
+Families receiving Service Coordination will be asked to complete the Clark County Family Consent for Release of Information form.
 This will allow information you designate to be viewed by the providers working with you.
 Some providers may have a specific release form.